-The RWG includes in Chapter 8 References a list of reference material and guidelines on engineering and scientific writing.
+The RWG includes in Chapter 8 References a list of reference material and guidelines on scientific and engineering writing.

-Two such reference materials include the Australian Government Style Manual (Style Manual) (APSC 2021) and the Chicago Manual of Style (UChicago 2017).
-There can be other similar resources applicable to your locale.
+Two such reference books include the Australian Government Style Manual (Style Manual) (APSC 2021) and the Chicago Manual of Style (UChicago 2017).
+There may be other similar resources applicable to your region.

-While there are many similarities in these resources there are some differences such as in the details on how to reference sources.
+While there are many similarities in these resources there are also some differences such as in the details on how to reference sources.

-The writer is advised to choose a resource that best aligns with their regional requirements but importantly be consistent in following the chosen resource's guidelines when preparing a report.
+The writer is advised to choose a resource that best aligns with their regional requirements but importantly always be consistent in following the chosen resource's guidelines in preparing a report.